 - 2 lbs carrots

 - 1 red onion

 - 2 tablespoon olive oil

 - 1 tablespoon honey

 - ½ teaspoon sea salt

-- Prepare veggies: Peel carrots and parsnips and cut lengthwise into ¼” thick strips.
+- Prep veggies: peel parsnips and carrots and cut lengthwise into ¼" strips.
 Thinly slice onion.
-Cut oranges in half and then into thin half moons.
+Cut oranges in half through the stem and then cut into ¼" thick half moons.

 - In a medium sized bowl, toss cut veggies in olive oil, honey, salt and pepper.
 Mix until evenly coated.

 - Turn veggies onto prepared baking pan.
 Spread evenly and then add the sprigs of fresh thyme on top.

 - Roast in preheated 425 oven for 35 minutes, mixing once half way through.